 That’s so far from the truth that it’s laughable.
 So I titled this blog – Ten Things I’m Embarrassed To Tell You and I shouldn’t be embarrassed by this stuff.
 I mean it’s life stuff.
 It’s the real stuff.

 #1 – I’m going to start with the one of the most difficult ones to talk about because it’s so personal.
 That is sometimes I wonder if Mike and I made the right decision to have two children.

 Time flew by, and we never took the leap to have a third child.
-About 3 years after the birth of Jamie, sometimes I wonder if Mike and I made the right decision to complete our family with two children – because I felt guilty when there are many families who are unable to have children.
+About three years after the birth of Jamie, sometimes I wonder if Mike and I made the right decision to complete our family with two children – because I felt guilty when there are many families who are unable to have children.
 On the way home from the doctor, I cried – a lot!
-But I was crying because it felt so final — so it was an emotional closing to our piece of our life.
+I was crying because it felt so final.
+It was an emotional closing to our piece of our life.
 We made the right decision, and today it feels fine to me.

 2. I work well under pressure so sometimes I let myself wait to the very last minute to finish something, because I know I’ll get it done, however, this causes tremendous stress AND I’m not so nice in those moments and I hate myself for it.

-I hate talking about this one.
-I’m 50ish years old…and I see photos of myself when I first started my career, and I look like a baby compared to now.
-It’s hard to get older on video…especially when all the old photos never go away online!
+I’m uncomfortable talking about this one.
+I’m 50ish years old and I see photos of myself when I first started my career.
+I look like a baby compared to now.
+It’s hard to get older especially when all the old photos never go away online!

 4. I sometimes don’t like to tell you that I’m impatient with technology.

 The reason for that, I’m afraid that if you hear I’m impatient you’re going to think less of me.